geoffp/gs-docs/README.md

     - Rendered on the fly by a server

 ### State Across Pages
-- All Application state is that must be persisted across pages lives in straight up IndexedDB
+- All Application state is that must be persisted across pages lives in IndexedDB